dartcoders/nector/README.md

 # nector

-A HTTP inspector tool to analyse the network calls in a flutter app.
+A lightweight HTTP inspector tool for "dio" to analyse the network calls in a flutter app.